Deploy workloads with Azure Databricks Lakeflow jobs

 -

-Under the existing code cell, use the + icon to add a new code cell.
+Under the existing code cell, use the + Code icon to add a new code cell.
 Then in the new cell, enter and run the following code to remove duplicate rows and to replace the

-entries with the correct values:from pyspark.sql.functions import col df = df.dropDuplicates() df = df.withColumn('Tax', col('UnitPrice') * 0.08) df = df.withColumn('Tax', col('Tax').cast("float"))
+nullentries with the correct values:from pyspark.sql.functions import col df = df.dropDuplicates() df = df.withColumn('Tax', col('UnitPrice') * 0.08) df = df.withColumn('Tax', col('Tax').cast("float"))Note: After updating the values in the Tax column, its data type is set to

 In a new code cell, run the following code to aggregate and group the order data: